 Kosmos is committed to the safe and environmentally responsible closure and abandonment of wells.
-In line with this commitment, our financial planning process is designed to incorporate sufficient funding for site closure and rehabilitation efforts.
+In line with this commitment, our financial planning process is designed to incorporate sufficient funding for site closure and rehabilitation efforts at all sites of continuous operation.

 Our WIMS includes provisions for well abandonments in line with industry best practices.
 We also maintain an Asset Retirement Obligation (ARO) plan for each of our assets, which is updated annually and further outlines closure procedures and estimated costs.

 In addition to the WIMS and ARO plans, we conduct site assessments before and after operations to evaluate and address potential environmental impacts and establish remediation plans as necessary with input from governments and other key stakeholders.